stefanproell/LatexPaper/README.md

 LatexPaper
 ==========

-This is a Latex Paper Template
+This is a Latex template for writing research papers.

 Compiling the paper
 ===================